The pursuit of happiness. A mission which most of us are on.

 I’ll be honest with you.
 This used to be a big one for me.
 As someone who got bullied at school for being ugly, and whose parents went through a messy divorce, I spent a lot of alone.
 And subsequently developed a belief I would never belong.
 I became shy – too scared to talk in case people judged me.
 This then was interpreted as aloof.
 (Apparently, I had resting bitch face down to T.) As a result, I don’t think people were particularly inspired to come speak to me.
 Feeding back into my belief I didn’t belong.
 A self-fulfilling prophecy.
 Once I became aware of how I was creating my own reality, I knew what I had to do to change it.
 And I think can safely say now I have friends who I genuinely care about and who genuinely care about me.
 And my relationships with my family have come along in leaps and bounds.

 There are plenty of people who care.
 Reach out.
-Show you give a sh*t.
+Show you care.
 Develop and nurture those relationships.
 And soon enough you’ll remember you’ve belonged all along.

 What positive thoughts help you to be happy and achieve your goals?
 Please share them in the comments below!